jarmokivekas/tuamk-thesis/doc/overview.md

 100 MSPS / 25 MSPS = 4 (even)

-The sample rates 20 MSPS and 25 MSPS were chosen to show the most extreme and least extreme cases of CIC roll-off while still maintaining a the highest available sample rate, in this case using 16-bit samples.
-Choosing a high sample rate allows for measuring a wider band of spectrum at once, which is desirable in the context of the spectrum monitoring application presented in this thesis.
+The sample rates 20 MSPS and 25 MSPS were chosen to show the most extreme and least extreme cases of CIC roll-off while still maintaining the highest available sample rate, in this case, using 16-bit samples.
+Choosing a high sample rate allows for measuring a wider band of the spectrum at once, which is desirable in the context of the spectrum monitoring application presented in this thesis.

 ![Sample rates chosen to maximize (left) and minimize (right) the effect of CIC roll-off](img/cic-rollof-by-sample-rate.png)